openenclave/openenclave/3rdparty/compiler-rt/README.md

 - Replace `mmap` and `ummap` (in `map_file()` and `unmap_file()`)
   - `mmap` is not supported by OE.
 Use `fread()` instead.
   - Alternatively, OE can support `mmap` only for code coverage testing (if there is a performance gap).
 Note that `mmap` implies using the host memory.

+### How to generate patch
+The modification is stored in `patches/GCDAProfiling.c.patch`, to generate this file, first download the original, unmodified file from the 3rd party repo, then create a new file with relevant modification, and use `git diff` to generate the patch.

+For example:

+`git diff --no-index compiler-rt/lib/profile/GCDAProfiling.c compiler-rt/lib/profile/GCDAProfiling.new.c > GCDAProfiling.c.patch`